 2. Select aisle seats across from your flying partner when flying three-across.
 If you’re stuck in the aircraft’s middle section, the aisle is certainly the best choice.

-3. Look for three-across aircraft that have a few two-across seat pairs near the rear.
+3. Look for three-across aircraft that have at least few two-across seat pairs.
 These are a result of the narrowing of the plane at the tail end or an exit row at the front (Hawaiian A321neo).
 While ostensibly offering no additional room, there is thankfully no middle-seat.
 These paired seats are sometimes an upgrade option.

 4. Check the cost for upgrading to two-across seating.
 It can range from $10 to much more.
-We recently upgraded inter-island seats from back of the plane to the first row of economy, with extra legroom, and two-across, for just $10 per person.
+We recently upgraded Hawaiian Airlines inter-island seats from back of the plane to the first row of economy, with extra legroom, and two-across, for just $10 per person.
 With early boarding, and a quicker exit, that was indeed a bargain.

 5. Try using Seat Guru to look at the best seating options based on the airline and type of aircraft you’ll be flying.
 Do this before booking your flights.